kat15a/Mini-Project-Student-Management-System-/README.md

  📌 Overview

 This project demonstrates a basic Student Management System using MySQL.
-It includes tables for students, subjects, and marks with relationships using foreign keys.
+It includes tables for student, subjects, and marks with relationships using foreign keys.

 🛠️ Features